 Prime Minister Benjamin Netanyahu’s attorney in his ongoing criminal trials, Adv.
-Amit Hadad requested in a court filing on Thursday that the court hold a hearing over the security arrangements expected during the prime minister’s testimony, which is set to begin on December 10.
+Amit Hadad, requested in a court filing on Thursday that it hold a hearing over the security arrangements expected during the prime minister’s testimony, which is set to begin on December 10.

-The Jerusalem District Court bench on Wednesday ordered court management and the Shin Bet to procure by December 2 a report on the expected security arrangements.
-Hadad has reportedly expressed concern that the prime minister’s testimony, which is expected to be held three times a week at the same location, could jeopardize the prime minister’s safety.
+The Jerusalem Regional Court bench on Wednesday ordered court management and the Shin Bet (Israel Security Service) to procure by December 2 a report on the expected security arrangements.
+Hadad has reportedly expressed concern that the prime minister’s testimony, which is expected to be held three times a week at the same location, could jeopardize his safety.

-The request came after the bench on Tuesday, which agreed to delay Netanyahu’s testimony from December 2 to December 10 but indicated that there would be no additional delays, as the prime minister’s testimony has already been delayed for months.
+The request came after the bench agreed on Tuesday to delay Netanyahu’s testimony from December 2 to the 10th, but indicated that there would be no additional delays, as his testimony has already been delayed for months.

 The prosecution on Monday addressed the manner of the prime minister’s testimony regarding security arrangements.

-“After the attorney-general’s consultation with the Shin Bet [Israel Security Agency], who had initial contact with the courts' administration, several possible frameworks could be proposed to ensure proper and continuous trial proceedings, considering the PM’s security needs,” the prosecution wrote.
+“After the attorney-general’s consultation with the Shin Bet, who had initial contact with the courts administration, several possible frameworks could be proposed to ensure proper and continuous trial proceedings, considering the PM’s security needs,” the prosecution wrote.

 Netanyahu faces bribery, fraud charges